 As long as the Vancouver Canucks are rebuilding, their veterans will pop up in the trade rumour mill.

 But for Vancouver to trade either of these two defencemen, the player would have to sign off on it.
 Edler has a full no-trade clause, while Tanev can submit a list of eight teams to which he cannot be traded, per CapFriendly.
-But with the Canucks likely to finish near the bottom again, the 32-year-old Edler and 28-year-old Tanev may be open to a move if one comes up.
+With the Canucks likely to finish near the bottom again, the 32-year-old Edler and 28-year-old Tanev may be open to a move if one comes up, though.

 “I’m happy in Vancouver,” Tanev told Sportsnet’s Starting Lineup in Vancouver.
 “I love the city, I love all the guys, it’s out of my control.”